algorithm-helper/algorithm-helper/content/categories/data-structures/trees/binary-search-tree.md

     }

     /**
-     * Initializes an empty BinarySearchTree.
+     * Initializes an empty BinarySearchTreeMap.
      */
-    public BinarySearchTree() {}
+    public BinarySearchTreeMap() {}

     /**
-     * Returns true if the BinarySearchTree is empty.
+     * Returns true if the BinarySearchTreeMap is empty.
-     * @return true if the BinarySearchTree is empty, false otherwise */ public boolean isEmpty() {
+     * @return true if the BinarySearchTreeMap is empty, false otherwise */ public boolean isEmpty() {
         return size() == 0;
     }

     /**
-     * Returns the number of elements in the BinarySearchTree.
+     * Returns the number of elements in the BinarySearchTreeMap.
-     * @return the number of elements in the BinarySearchTree */ public int size() {
+     * @return the number of elements in the BinarySearchTreeMap */ public int size() {
         if (root == null)